GravityKit/GravityView/readme.txt

 == Changelog ==

 = 1.0.6 on June 26 =
+* Fixed: Fatal error when Gravity Forms is inactive
 * Fixed: Undefined index for `id` in Edit View
 * Fixed: Undefined variable: `merge_class`
 * Fixed: Javascript error when choosing a Start Fresh template.
 (Introduced by the new Merge Tags functionality in 1.0.5)